fpedd/ees-pees/controller/README.md

 	float distance[DIST_VECS];    // distance to the next object from robot prespective } __attribute__((packed)) wb_to_ext_msg_t;
 ```
-* sim_time is the current time (in ms) starting at 0 when the simulation starts.
+* sim_time is the current time (in seconds) starting at 0 when the simulation starts.
 * current_speed is the robots current speed (in m/s) measured by the gps
 * compass gives back a 3D vector pointing in the direction the robot points.
 This is used to calculate the heading of the robot and whether or not it is upright (TODO).
 * distance is the data from the lidar sensor where the first entry is in front of the robot and the following entries are in clockwise direction